-- 1. Lift the wiper arm away from the windshield. - 2 Push the release tab, then move the wiper blade down the wiper arm to remove. - 3 Remove the wiper blade. - 4.
-Insert the new wiper blade onto the wiper arm until it clicks into place. - 5.
-Rotate wiper blade so the dimple is in the groove.
+- 1. Lift the wiper arm away from the windshield. - Push the release tab, then move the wiper blade down the wiper arm to remove. - (3) Remove the wiper blade. - 4.
+Insert the new wiper blade onto the wiper arm until it clicks into place. - Rotate wiper blade so the dimple is in the groove.

 Return the wiper to its original position and release it until it has made contact with the windshield.
+Do not Throw the wiper blade away.